joshcanhelp/proper-widgets/README.md

 Coming soon:

 * Authors Widget: to display a list of authors with images and other data
-* Contact Widget: to display a contact form anywhere on the site
+* Comments Widget: flexible way to display comments
+* Embed Widget: use WordPress's oEmbed system to output media
+* Amazon Product Widget: